wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `M`, `M_Inv`, and `M_InvX`, respectively.
 Other cases are either impossible, or do not require transition as they are already dirty (i.e., transient or stable `M` states).

+The function then removes the source of the event from the owner field and sharer's lists, if not already, and caller should update the coherence states further to reflect the change, if any.
+At the end, the function clears the `isEvict_` flag in the `class MemEvent` object by calling `setEvict()` on the event object.
+This will prevent the event object being processed multiple times from the MSHR.
+The new state is also returned to the caller for convenience.